MrMarlonM/good-world-news/README.md

 ### Wireframes
 For the Wireframes drawn for this project please refer to [this PDF](documentation/wireframes-good-world-news.pdf).

+## Agile Methodology
+This project embraced Agile principles throughout its development, ensuring flexibility, adaptability, and a user-centric focus.
+Here's a breakdown of the Agile practices employed:
+- **User Stories and Acceptance Criteria:** User stories were used to capture functional requirements from the user's perspective.
+Each story included clear acceptance criteria to define the conditions for completion.

+- **Task Breakdown:** User stories were further broken down into actionable tasks, providing a granular view of the work involved.

+- **Product Backlog Prioritization:** User stories were prioritized in the product backlog based on their importance and value to the project, ensuring that the most crucial features were addressed first.

+- **Iteration Planning with MoSCoW:** Two iterations (sprints) were planned, with user stories selected based on priority and team capacity.
+The MoSCoW method (Must-have, Should-have, Could-have, Won't-have) was used to prioritize stories within each sprint.

+- **GitHub Projects Kanban Board:** A Kanban board was created in GitHub Projects to visualize and manage the workflow.
+Columns included "Bug," "To Do," "In Progress," "Done," and "Future Development," allowing for clear progress tracking.

+- **Continuous Refinement:** The backlog was continuously refined throughout the project, with user stories being added, modified, or re-prioritized based on feedback and evolving needs.

+This Agile approach allowed for flexibility, frequent feedback, and iterative development, ensuring the final product delivered maximum value to users.

 ## Entity Relationship Model
 For the project the following entity relationship model is applicable.